-The coach and the principal reflect positively, hoping to improve productivity and performance, generating personal fulfillment and possibility, and gaining momentum toward larger circles of influence over all the shareholders in the school's community.
-Over time, reflective strategies become internalized and serve as the lens through which principals perceive the culture in which they serve.
+The coach and the principal reflect positively, hoping to improve productivity and performance, generating personal fulfillment and possibility, and gaining momentum toward larger circles of influence over all the shareholders in the school's community.5

-&lt;sup>4 Carter, G. (October 2012).
+4 Carter, G. (October 2012).
 The ASCD Revolution in Motion, Education Update 54, 8.